 The original Legos were created in 1949, but the official lego website launched in 1996, so it counts!
 Are we in agreement that I can refer to legos as 90s toys?
 No matter how hard you try, you simply just can’t make a popular toys list in the last 7 decades without mentioning LEGO.

-While classic LEGO’s where fun, it was during the 90s that LEGO began to branch out and bring creative sets based on popular pop culture franchises such as Back to the Future’s signature Delorean time machine and Batman’s Bat Cave.
+While classic LEGO’s were fun, it was during the 90s that LEGO began to branch out, and bring creative sets based on popular pop culture franchises; such as Back to the Future’s signature Delorean time machine and Batman’s Bat Cave.

 Always a pleasure, I still enjoy sitting down with a LEGO set whenever I can.
 Thankfully, LEGO’s popularity has never soared down and it has diverse sets for different types of people with different types of interests.
 And the best thing about LEGO is that they’re still under budget and made for everyone, young or old.
 Nothing makes a better present than this for those who like building things.